Weafre/weafre.github.io/_posts/2020-05-05-Context-based-adaptive-arithmetic-coding.md

 coding method is optimal, then the cumulative distribution [22] of its code values has to be a straight line from point (0, 0) to point (1, 1).
-The straight-line distribution means that if a coding method is optimal then there is no statistical dependence or redundancy left in the compressed sequences, and consequently its code values are uniformly distributed on the interval [0, 1). </li>
+The straight-line distribution means that if a coding method is optimal then there is no statistical dependence or redundancy left in the compressed sequences, and consequently its code values (the code value will independent) are uniformly distributed on the interval [0, 1). </li>
 <figure>
  <img src='{{site.url}}/images/cdfCodeValue.png' alt='independent and identically distributed definition ' style="width:640;height:320px;" class="center"/>
  <figcaption>